 Eating steam cooking green bell peppers is shown to reduce the risk of heart disease and cancer.
 Primary bile acids are synthesized by the liver to break down fats and oils and decrease the bad cholesterol from the body.
 Experiments carried outside the body to replicate the function of bile acid showed that steam cooked green bell pepper helped in lowering the cholesterol by promoting bile acid binding, which utilizes cholesterol to produce bile acid.
 This, in turn, helps lower the risk of heart diseases and cancer.

 Bell pepper contains vitamin C or ascorbic acid, which helps boost immunity.
 It has been shown to fight off infections, reduce the severity of allergic reactions, and promote wound healing.
 Red bell peppers have more vitamin C content than other colored capsicums—half a cup of chopped red bell peppers contain 140 milligrams of vitamin C.

 Keeps The Skin Healthy

 Collagen is a connective tissue that holds the body together—it is present in large quantities in the skin.
-Vitamin C and collagen present in bell peppers
+Vitamin C and collagen present in bell peppers keep the skin healthy.